Different ways to sell a house (without an estate agent)

 If you have a minimum price you can accept, you can place a reserve amount on the property to prevent it from selling for less.
 You should think carefully about the reserve though because if it doesn’t reach this amount, you may find yourself on the back foot having to revise it afterwards.
 Depending on the terms you've agreed to, you may also have to pay auction fees even if the house doesn’t sell.

 Fees for selling at auction vary and depending on the auction house.
 Some charge commission based on the sale price, others charge a flat fee and some even have an option not to pay any fee at all.
-However, the lower the cost to you, the more the buyer usually has to pay in auction fees and this can put buyers off, or at least be factored into the amount they will be willing to bid.
+However, the lower the cost to you, the higher the fees usually are for the buyer which can put people off, or at least be factored into the amount they will be willing to bid.

 Modern method of auction / Conditional auction

-Also known as a conditional auction, the modern method of auction is a tool that estate agents use to create urgency and gain financial commitment from a buyer.
+Also known as a conditional auction, the modern method of auction is used to create a sense of urgency and gain financial commitment from a buyer.
+This type of sale is offered by some estate agents and auction houses, but is very different from a standard property auction that you might be used to seeing on Homes Under the Hammer.
 There is usually an auction date, or deadline by which all bids must be received, although in reality if it doesn't sell, this often just gets extended until it does.

 The main difference however, is that unlike a traditional auction, with the modern method you don’t exchange contracts immediately.
 Instead, once you have accepted their offer, the buyer pays a reservation fee to the agent, which is non-refundable.
 This gives them exclusivity to purchase your property at the agreed upon price within a set amount of time.
 If they don’t, they risk walking away with nothing (unless you are generous enough to grant them an extension).